Who Needs a Slack SQL Bot?

 Do it now.

-At my last three CEO gigs - Scripted.com, EarthClassMail.com, and HomeFinder.com (and MovingCompanyReviews.com, the startup we launched there), group chat ruled the roost as our go-to communication tool.
+At my last four CEO gigs (a lot, I know) - MDHearingAid.com, Scripted.com, EarthClassMail.com, and HomeFinder.com (and MovingCompanyReviews.com, the startup we launched there), group chat ruled the roost as our go-to communication tool.
 Slack for the last two, Hipchat (who remembers that those halcyon golden days of our youth?) at HomeFinder.
 I found that if I scheduled important numbers to publish every day or every week into Slack/Hipchat, people paid attention to them.
 Imagine that!

 Scheduling reporting of your important numbers takes the stress away of manually sharing them.